Summary report

 FARMRes has to conducted an EU-wide survey in 2021.
 Most respondents (75%) declared to have encountered farmers with mental health issues over the previous three years (237 respondents from 11 EU countries, mainly farmers).

-Within the farming community, it is women, young people, people with lower levels of less education, as well as small farms holders who are currently most impacted by these emerging circumstances.
+Within the farming community, it is women, young people, people with lower levels of education, as well as small farms holders who are currently most impacted by these emerging circumstances.
 In order to address these changes, it is necessary to support this group to acquire new skills and competencies that will allow them to manage these situations of uncertainty and most importantly to ensure that they maintain good mental health.

 There are multiple needs around farmers’ mental health.
 Given it is a stigmatised subject and difficult to talk about with the group the focus of FARMRes, it is essential that a sensitive and methodological approaches are adapted to meet their needs is necessary.